 Find more information on the Desexing Voucher Scheme on the Australian Veterinary Association website.

 Partial refunds for registrations of desexed pets will be provided prior to 10 October each year or within six months of initial registration (proof required).
-To request a partial refund, please submit a pet registration refund form(PDF, 304KB).
+To request a partial refund, please submit a pet registration refund form(PDF, 239KB).

 To microchip your pet, you will need to visit your local vet clinic.
+All cats and dogs must wear a Council tag when outside their premises.